Dr. Alexander is Keynote Speaker at Pennsylvania Prescribed Fire Council Meeting

 The Forest and Fire Ecology Lab was joined by new MSU professor Dr. Josh Granger for fall field work at our site in North Mississippi!
 Lab members helped grad student Jennifer McDaniel retrieve her leaflitter decomposition bags and helped set up a new fire/predator seed project at Spirit Hill Farm

-Dr. Alexander will present her work on forest and fire management effects on regional forest communities at the annual Fire and Forest Management workshop at Bernheim Arboretum and Research Forest in Kentucky this October
+Dr. Alexander presented her work on forest and fire management effects on regional forest communities at the annual Fire and Forest Management workshop at Bernheim Arboretum and Research Forest in Kentucky during October 2018.
+After the talk, the group visited research sites testing fire impacts on oaks within Bernheim forest.

 We Successfully Conducted Our Spring Prescribed Fire at Spirit Hill Farm.
 Over Spring Break 2018, the Forest and Fire Ecology Lab worked with Mississippi Department of Wildlife, Fisheries, and Parks and Dr. Lashley in the MSU WFA Department to conduct spring burns in our large-scale experiment evaluating burn season and deer herbivory impacts on upland oak forest dynamics at Spirit Hill Farm.